dmcg/daviddenton.github.io/_drafts/connectpattern.md

 #### Adapter
 The Adapter interface represents the common base protocol for interacting with the remote API - it will deal with server host location, authorisation and other headers, and perform the actual HTTP interactions.
 Each Adapter is modelled as a simple interface with a single generic method accepting the generic Action type.

-Note here the presence of the Kotlin `companion object` - it is there to give us a point to hook other code onto to make our life easier for the API user.
+Note here the presence of the Kotlin `companion object` - it is there to give us a point to hook other code onto to make life easier for the API user.

 ```kotlin
 interface GitHubApi {